Azure-Samples/LUIS-DevOps-Template/docs/1-project-setup.md

 To set up these resources, click the following button:

+*Important:* Ensure that you have logged into the [LUIS authoring portal](https://docs.microsoft.com/azure/cognitive-services/luis/luis-reference-regions) for your chosen region prior to execuring this template.

 > **TEMPORARY:** URL behind this button is temporary while the repo is private.
 REMOVE THIS MESSAGE and change URL to correct target when this goes public.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdaltskin%2FNLP-DevOps%2Fmaster%2Fazuredeploy.json)